BIT-DA/SDCA/README.md

 Pytorch Implementation for TPAMI manuscript ([Special Issue on Learning with Fewer Labels in Computer Vision](https://lwflcv.github.io/)): Semantic Distribution-aware Contrastive Adaptation for Semantic Segmentation.

+**Update on 2021/05/12: ArXiv Version of SDCA is available at  [this https URL](https://arxiv.org/abs/2105.05013).**

+### Introduction

+In this paper, we present a new *semantic distribution-aware contrastive adaptation* algorithm, dubbed as SDCA, that enables pixel-wise representation alignment across domains under the guidance of the semantic distributions.
+To be precise, we first design a novel contrastive loss at pixel level by considering the correspondences between the semantic distributions and pixel-wise representations from both domains.
+Essentially, clusters of pixel representations from the same category are obliged to cluster together and those from different categories are obliged to spread out, boosting segmentation capability of the model.
+Next, an upper bound on this formulation is derived by implicitly involving the simultaneous learning of an infinite number of (dis)similar pixel pairs, making it highly efficient.

 ![Teaser](docs/diagram.png)

 <!-- <br> -->

+###

 ![Compare](docs/compare.png)